 France's premier, Daladier, had no illusions about Hitler's ultimate goals.
-He told the British in a late April 1938 (a few months before the Munich conference) that Hitler's real aim was eventually to secure domination of the European continent in comparison with which the ambitions of Napoleon were feeble."
+He told the British in a late April 1938, a few months before the Munich conference, that Hitler's real aim was eventually to secure domination of the European continent.
 He added,

 Today, it is the turn of Czechoslovakia.
 Tomorrow, it will be the turn of Poland and Romania.
 When Germany has obtained the oil and wheat it needs, she will turn on the West.

 The French didn't want another invasion by German armies.
 At the Paris Peace Conference in 1919 the French wanted guarantees against this.
 Unfortunately an anti-aggression alliance didn't happen until World War II.